droka/home-chain/README.md

 The process is pretty straightforward.
 Subtrate provides all the node functionalty, while each js method call has to be converted into a contract call in the runtime.

-If the prize is won, the resources will be used to start the development work.
+If the prize is won, the resources will be used to start the development work and make the conversion.

 -----------------------------------------------------------------